Rajarshi1001/ML_notebooks/README.md

 # ML_notebooks

-## This repo has a notebook which implements the linear-regression algorithm using sikit-learn library.
+ This repo has a notebook which implements the linear-regression algorithm using scikit-learn library.